Eifion Williams: Football career

 The following season saw Williams play in 45 of Hartlepool's 46 league matches.
 Due to the injury of Gordon Watson he became Hartlepool's first choice striker and finished as Hartlepool's top scorer, scoring 15 goals in 45 games and helped Hartlepool get automatic promotion.

 William's first season in League One saw him repeat the success of the previous season as he participated in 41 games and scored 13 goals despite playing right wing for a large majority of the season.
 His performances earned him a call up to Mark Hughes' Welsh national side.
 However the season would end bitterly for Williams as he picked up an injury during Hartlepool's play-off defeat to Bristol City and missed out on the opportunity to play for his country.

 Williams' spent the majority of the 2004–05 season on the right wing with manager Neale Cooper preferring the partnership of Adam Boyd and Joel Porter up front.
 This reduced his goal scoring record as he only managed to score five goals in 41 appearances.
 However, he did manage to equalise for Hartlepool in their play-off final against Sheffield Wednesday in front of a crowd of 59,808 at the Millennium Stadium, Hartlepool went on to lose 4–2 after extra time.

 The 2005–06 season saw Williams once again playing up front due to the injuries of Adam Boyd, Joel Porter and James Brown.
 During this season he managed to score eight goals.

 Williams was released from his Hartlepool United contract at the end of the 2006–07 season in a season which saw Hartlepool promoted back to League 1 and Eifion scoring Hartlepool's goal of the season for his stunning strike in a 3–0 win over arch-rivals Darlington.

 Williams was signed by League Two side Wrexham on a two-year contract on 11 June 2007.
 He scored two goals on his début in a 3–2 home defeat friendly to Liverpool.
 Liverpool were 3–0 up at half-time.

 He retired during the 2007–08 football season and returned to the north-east of England to be with his family.
 He scored his first and only goal for Wrexham in a 1–0 win over Bury on 4 December 2007.
 However, he injured his hamstring scoring the goal and was replaced by Marc Williams shortly afterwards.
 This turned out to be his final appearance as a professional.

 However, Williams came out of retirement to sign for North-East Northern League Division One part-time club Jarrow Roofing.

 Recognition

 In April 2013, Williams was inducted into the Welsh Premier League hall of fame.

 Post retirement

 Whilst playing part-time for Northern League side Jarrow Roofing, Williams began working for Hartlepool Youth Offending Service.
-He currently still resides in Hartlepool, with his family, where he is head of year and works as a PE teacher at Dyke House Sports and Technology College.
+He currently still resides in Hartlepool, with his family, where he is head of year and works as a learning manager at Dyke House Academy.